3-loop 3PI effective action for 3D SU(3) QCD: Results

 \section{Results}

 The extremization procedure was carried out for several choices of the gauge parameter $\xi$, namely 0.0, 0.5, 1.0 and 2.0.
-The resulting self-energies are shown in Fig.~\ref{fig:SelfEnergies}, and the gluon three-vertex functions $A$ through $S$ as well as $\Agh^{\text{NP}}$ and $\Bgh^{\text{NP}}$ from the ghost-gluon vertex are plotted Figs. \ref{fig:xi00Vertices} and \ref{fig:xi10Vertices} for Landau and Feynman gauge respectively.
+The resulting self-energies are shown in Fig.~\ref{fig:SelfEnergies}, and the gluon three-vertex functions $A$ through $S$ and the ghost three-point functions $\Agh^{\text{NP}}$ and $\Bgh^{\text{NP}}$ are plotted in Fig.~\ref{fig:xi00Vertices}, which shows the Landau gauge results, and Fig.~\ref{fig:xi10Vertices}, which shows the results in Feynman gauge.
 The Landau gauge variational coefficients are stated in Table \ref{table:LandauCoeffs}.
-It is observed that the solutions in $\xi=0.5$ and $\xi=2.0$ are qualitatively similar to what has been depicted so far.
+The results for $\xi=0.5$ and $\xi=2.0$ are qualitatively similar.

 In Landau gauge, $G_L$ is zero, so it is not included in the variation; hence $G_L$ and $\Pi_L$ are depicted as zero in the plots.
 Furthermore, when the tensorial structure $\mathbb{B}_{\mu_1\mu_2\mu_3}$ is contracted against transverse propagators on all three legs, the result is zero; therefore the coefficient $B$ vanishes exactly in Landau gauge, though not in gauges with nonzero $\xi$.
 The function $S$ turns out to vanish in all gauges.